 Jury research is an entire industry unto itself.
 Trial lawyers and jury consultants frequently spend substantial resources to learn about the people coming into the courtroom who are just hoping to be excused to go back to their lives.

 Books and movies like The Runaway Jury dramatize the jury selection process and give some actual insight into how it is really done.
 Media coverage of major trials like the Zimmerman trial bring jury selection into our living rooms.
 As lawyers and jury consultants seek to learn about potential jurors, social media postings provide great fodder for ferreting out a juror’s beliefs and personal preferences.

 Is looking at a potential juror’s social media postings ethical?

-In recent posts I have discussed the ethics of investigating witnesses, judges and other parties through their social media posts.
-The common theme is that so long as posts are public and a lawyer need not “friend” the posting person in order to see the post, then the posted information is fair game.
+In other posts, I discussed the ethics of investigating witnesses, judges, and other parties through their social media posts.
+The common theme is that so long as posts are public and a lawyer need not “friend” the posting person in order to see the post, the information is fair game.
 The same holds true for juror research.

 This ethical framework is consistent with an attorney’s obligations regarding social media and other individuals as well, including judges and opposing parties.

 Social Media and Sitting Jurors

 Sitting jurors are subject to court order not to discuss the pending case, but this can be a tough rule for many jurors to follow.
 (It shouldn’t be, but real-world examples show that it is.)
 As a result, many of them violate it.
 Lawyers are watching and taking these violations to the judge.